Cannabis stocks guide: Here’s everything you need to know

 The Farm Bill, passed in December 2018, legalised hemp-derived cannabidiol (CBD) in the US.

-In Australia, New Frontier Data suggests the total current cannabis market, legal and illegal, is worth between $4.6bn and $6.3bn, with an estimated 2m users who consume about 391,903kg of cannabis a year.
+In Australia, New Frontier Data suggests the total current cannabis market, legal and illegal, is worth between $4.6 billion and $6.3 billion, with an estimated 2 million users who consume about 391,903kg of cannabis a year.

 Australia imported 145kg of medical cannabis oil from Canada in 2017, making it the second-largest importer of cannabis products from Canada, although the country plans to be a net exporter of goods.

-Currently the sector is split between those like AusCann (ASX:AC8), which believe Australia’s future lies specifically in tapping the country’s existing talents as a drug developer.
+Currently the sector is split between those like AusCann (ASX:AC8), which believes Australia’s future lies specifically in tapping the country’s existing talents as a drug developer.

 And others, like Cann Group (ASX:CAN), THC Global (ASX:THC) or Althea (ASX:AGH) which believe they can corner all parts of the market and succeed as vertically integrated grower-manufacturer-distributors, in the face of cheaper products and greater market power from other countries.